Shin Song-mo: Early life

-In 1891, he was born in Uiryeong, Gyeongsang-do, Joseon (now Uiryeong, Gyeongsangnam-do, South Korea), as the son of Jae rok Lee.
+In 1891, he was born in Uiryeong, Gyeongsang Province, Joseon, as the son of Yi Chaerok.
 In 1907, he entered the night class at the Department of Law at Bosung College, and graduated from Boseong Law College in 1910 (4 years in Yonghee).
 In August 1910, he fled to Vladivostok and joined into the anti-Japanese independence movement under the guidance of Shin Chae-ho and his hometown leader, Ahn Hee-je.

 From 1930, he became the captain of a regular ferry to and from London and India.
 When the Korean Liberation Army was established in September 1940, the Provisional Government of the Republic of Korea made a special appointment to him as a military commissioner.
 During World War II, it was known in Korea that he was surviving around May 1948 after giving up his return and taking office as an adviser to an Indian merchant ship company.

 Political activity

 He returned to Korea in 1948.
 On December 19, 1949, he was invited to the Supreme Council of the Korean Youth.
 After that, he served as the head of the Korea Youth Team and advisory committee of the Ministry of Transportation, in 1949 he served as the second Minister of Home Affairs (대한민국 내무부).
 On March 21, 1949 he became the second Minister of Defense (대한민국 국방부) a position he held until 5 May 1951.
-Syngman Rhee preferred a person who speaks English well and Shin was said to be fluent in English while studying in London.
+Syngman Rhee preferred a person who spoke English well and Shin was said to be fluent in English while studying in London.

 Upon returning, he is given the title Admiral.
 At the time, he served as the captain of a British merchant ship, advisor and director of an Indian merchant ship, but received military training in China and was adjutant to the Chinese Navy Admiral Sal Jinbing, the Korean Provisional Government's Korean Liberation Army Being a member of the military was recognized for his career, he was given the rank of lieutenant general of the Navy, and he was called Admiral Holy Mother.

 On July 17, 1949, while as Minister of National Defense, he said, "The military is waiting for orders from the President, and with orders, it can completely take over Pyongyang or Wonsan within a day."
 When the remarks became a problem, he explained that his remarks were misunderstood, but in early September of that year, he insisted, "I just wait for the time to come and I'm ready to push."

-As Lee Beom-seok resigned from his post as Prime Minister, Shin was inaugurated as acting Prime Minister on April 21, 1950, and worked until November 22.
+As Lee Beom-seok resigned from his post as prime minister, Shin was inaugurated as acting prime minister on April 21, 1950, and worked until November 22.